reach-sh/reach-lang/docs/src/tut/mkt/index.md

 #### {#tut-mkt-Interaction-advance-define} Define More Variables

-The variables that have just been added to the backend file will now be defined or given their functionalities here.
+The variables that have just been added to the backend file will now be defined here.

 In the frontend file, replace the `commonInteract` `{!rsh} Object` with the following code: